Registered Education Savings Plan (RESP)

 What is an RESP?

-A Registered Education Savings Plan (RESP) is a special savings and investment account that helps you save money for your child's post-secondary education.
-The savings inside an RESP grow
+An RESP is a special savings and investment account that helps you save money for your child's post-secondary education.
+The savings inside an RESP grow tax-free for the life of the plan.
+You may also qualify for government grants for your RESP.

 How an RESP works

-– Anyone can contribute to an individual RESP — parents, guardians, grandparents, other relatives or friends.
-You can put in a
+Contributions: Anyone can contribute to an RESP — parents, guardians, grandparents, other relatives or friends.
+There is a lifetime maximum of $50,000 for each child named in an RESP.

-Canada Education Savings Grant (CESG) – As an incentive to help you save, the Government of Canada offers a Canada Education Savings Grant (CESG) – a grant of 20% on the first $2,500 contributed to an RESP each year for a total of $500.
+Canada Education Savings Grant (CESG): As an incentive to help you save, the Government of Canada offers the Canada Education Savings Grant (CESG), which is 20% on the first $2,500 contributed to an RESP each year for an annual total of $500.
 The lifetime maximum amount per child is $7,200.
 Depending on your family's net income, you may be eligible to receive an enhanced CESG.

-Provincial grants – Some provinces also offer educational grants that can be used in your RESP.
+Provincial grants: Some provinces also offer education grants that can be used in your RESP.
 Check with your provincial government or talk to your advisor.

-Withdrawals – Once your child is registered at an approved post-secondary institution, you can start making withdrawals from your RESP account.
+Withdrawals: Once your child is registered at an approved post-secondary institution, you can start making withdrawals from your RESP account.
 The contribution portion of the RESP is tax-free and there is no restriction on how these funds can be used.
-The CESG and accumulated earnings on all contributions are paid to the beneficiary as Educational Assistance Payments (EAPs) and are considered taxable income for the beneficiary.
+The CESG and accumulated earnings on all contributions are paid to the beneficiary as Educational Assistance Payments (EAPs).
+These funds must be used for education expenses and are considered taxable income for the beneficiary.
 But since your child is likely in a low tax bracket, any tax should be minimal.